 Goldfish are the most popular pet in the world.
-Every year, over 480,000,000 are sold.
+Every year, over 480 million are sold!
 Just to put that in perspective, that means there are more goldfish sold than dogs and cats combined.
-You may even have a goldfish yourself!

 Even though goldfish are really popular, many people don’t know a lot about their scaly pets.
 In fact, most people believe myths and false information about these fish.
 There are probably a few things you believe about goldfish that are not true.

 To find out some really interesting facts about goldfish, keep reading.
 In this article, we give 41 facts about goldfish that will surprise you.
 Let’s swim on into the facts now.

 Many people do not think goldfish are very smart and assume that goldfish do not have brains.
 This is simply not true.
 All living animals have brains.
 Not to mention, goldfish are pretty smart, which we will learn more about in the goldfish intelligent section.